BugDiver/architecture-problem/README.md

 2. Build a Restful web service API which will list out all the users and the top 3 recommended movies for each user based on their preferences.

-Develop the application in Java and host the service in Cloud infrastructure like AWS/Heroku and give us the url endpoints or a Postman project for the same.
+Develop the application in a language of your choice and host the service in Cloud infrastructure like AWS/Heroku and give us the url endpoints or a Postman project for the same.
 The input & output for the two web services are given below

 ### API 1